iexcloud/docs/source/write-data/write-data-with-post-write.md

 # Write Data with POST /write

 Apperate's `POST /write` endpoint and `apperate.write()` JS function are fast ways to write one or a few records.
-By default, they are asynchronous--they return immediately.
-You can write to the same dataset simultaneously.
+By default, they return after storing the data and making it available for querying.
+Alternatively you can run them asynchronously.
+When run asynchronously, the call returns immediately to unblock you, Apperate saves the data and makes the data available for query as soon as possible.
+The async mode facilitates writing to the same dataset simultaneously.
 Whenever you're ready to write data, Apperate is ready to store it.

-The [Write Data](https://iexcloud.io/docs/apperate-apis/data/write-data) reference page describes the `POST /write` method.
+The [Write Data](https://iexcloud.io/docs/apperate-apis/data/write-data) reference page describes the `POST /write` method and its parameters.

 > Note: POST /write doesn't guarantee the ordering of records.